TahirIsmail/self_assessment_project/README.md

 # self_assessment_project
-For Self Asessment Quiz and locating training intitutes for the users
+For Self Asessment Quiz and locating training intitutes for the Student doing university tests and training